ComputationalPhysiology/uio-digital-scholarship-days/README.md

 ```
 python3 -m pip install -r requirements.txt
 ```
-Now you should be able to run the jupyter notebooks locally by starting jupyter
+Now you should be able to run the jupyter notebooks locally by starting jupyter lab
 ```
-jupyter notebook
+jupyter-lab
 ```